 If helping the network make better decisions is a primary role of management in the emerging economy, how does one get there?
-I highlighted the six roles of management in the network era in my last post and I would like to build on these and show how this is being practiced at Change Agents Worldwide.
+I highlighted the six roles of management in the network era in my last post and I would like to build on these and show how this

 First of all, the founders set a good example of transparency and working out loud.
 Subsequent members have joined and continue to narrate their work.
 Also, the network does not have a marketing department, as everyone is responsible for connecting with our markets.
 Everyone must set an example because there is no one to defer work to.
 In this environment everyone is learning and everyone is teaching by example.
 As a result, work gets done very quickly, such as our first ebook, that would have taken months to complete by a central marketing department.